cpero/tts_bohnanza/README.md

 ## Setup

-- Install vscode extension (ext install tabletopsimulator-lua)
+- Install the following vscode extensions:
+  - `tabletopsimulator-lua`
     - Follow setup instructions on extension page
+  - `prettier`
+  - `xml`
+  - `run on save`
 - Clone this directory to "~/Documents/Tabletop Simulator"